New 200 shekel bill.

 (photo credit: COURTESY OF THE BANK OF ISRAEL)

-The red NIS 20 note, will have an image of Rachel the Poetess, while the orange NIS 100 will feature Leah Goldberg.
+The remaining two notes to be released in the series will both feature women.
+The red NIS 20 bill will have an image of Rachel the Poetess, while the orange NIS 100 note will feature Leah Goldberg.